 You may subtract some expenses that you cannot deduct on your federal return when you claim certain federal tax credits.
-These federal tax credits are:
+These federal tax credits include the following.

 - the federal work opportunity credit

 - the empowerment zone employment credit

 - the credit for employer-paid social security taxes on employee cash tips

 - the Indian employment credit